spacetelescope/stenv/docs/source/getting_started.rst

 ============

 ``stenv`` defines a Conda environment, which is a set of packages installed together at specific versions.
 A Conda environment is designed to be isolated from system packages, and can be **activated** to switch the current context (PATH, environment variables, available binaries, Python installation, etc.) to an isolated instance that is separate from the system.
-(This is similar to using ``source bin/activate``, if you are familiar with Python virtualenvs).
+(This is similar to using ``source bin/activate``, if you are familiar with Python ``virtualenv``).
 This has the advantage of allowing several separate installations of Python packages and other tools without cluttering the system installation, allowing switching between use cases or package contexts at will.

 Installation
 ============